Recent results on Choi's orthogonal Latin squares: Magic squares from Latin squares

 \begin{defi}{\em Suppose $A = (a_{ij})$ and $B = (b_{ij})$ are orthogonal Latin squares of order $n$.
 Then define an $n \times n$ square $A +_S B$ by

 } \end{defi}

-This $A +_S B$ is not necessarily a magic square since its sums of two main diagonals is not same as its sums of columns or rows.
-Theorem~\ref{thm:diag_lat} states that if the two Latin squares $A$ and $B$ are orthogonal and diagonal, then $A +_S B$ is a magic square.
+This $A +_S B$ is not necessarily a magic square since its sums of two main diagonals is not the same as its sums of columns or rows.
+Theorem~\ref{thm:diag_lat} states that if the two Latin squares $A$ and $B$ are orthogonal and double-diagonal, then $A +_S B$ is a magic square.

-And the another noticeable point is that the pair of Choi's orthogonal Latin squares is not diagonal.
-However, Choi's squares also can produce a magic square even though the Latin squares are not diagonal.
+And the another noticeable point is that the pair of Choi's orthogonal Latin squares is not double-diagonal.
+However, Choi's squares also can produce a magic square even though they are not double-diagonal.

 \begin{thm} If there is a pair of orthogonal Latin squares $A$ and $B$ of order $n$ such that the sum of main diagonal of each of $A$ and $B$ is $n(n+1)/2$ and the sum of antidiagonal of each of $A$ and $B$ is $n(n+1)/2$, then $A +_S B$ is a magic square of order $n$. \end{thm}